Blues win fourth straight, dominate Wild 4-1 - WHIZ News

 ST. PAUL, Minn.
 (AP) — Oskar Sundqvist had a goal and an assist, Jordan Binnington made 32 saves and the St. Louis Blues beat the Minnesota Wild 4-1 Sunday.

-Jordan Kyrou, Brayden Schenn and Ivan Barbashev also scored for the Blues, who have won four straight and retained their spot atop the Western Conference standings.
+Jordan Kyrou, Brayden Schenn and Ivan Barbashev also scored for the Blues, who have won four straight and remained atop the Western Conference standings.

+“I thought we capitalized on our opportunities,” Blues coach Craig Berube said.
+“We didn’t look like we had our legs under us the whole game really.”

 Marcus Foligno scored and Devan Dubnyk stopped 22 shots for Minnesota, which ended a two-game winning streak.
 The Wild are three points out of the final playoff spot in the West going into Monday’s trade deadline.